eastgenomics/Genie/README.md

 ### Write out normalisation duplicates
-Variants in the Genie data are submitted by different institutions and are not necessarily normalised, meaning multiple descriptions of a variant in Genie may map to the same normalised GRCh37 description.
+Variants in the Genie data are submitted by different institutions and are not normalised, meaning multiple descriptions of a variant in Genie may map to the same GRCh37 description after normalisation.
 Once the GRCh37 VCF is normalised with bcftools norm, we can extract the first instance of each normalisation duplicate from the normalised VCF:
 ```
 python write_normalisation_duplicates_to_vcf.py \
   --input data_mutations_extended_normalised.vcf.gz \
   --output data_mutations_extended_normalised_duplicates.vcf
 ```
-This VCF of duplicates should then be annotated with VEP to obtain the `Consequence,Feature,HGVSc,HGVSp` fields so that it can be used to correct the annotations for these duplicates in the Genie data.
+This VCF of duplicates should then be annotated with VEP to obtain the `Consequence,Feature,HGVSc,HGVSp` fields so that it can be used to correct the annotations (`Consequence, Feature, HGVSc, HGVSp, Variant_Type, Variant_Classification`) for the rows which contain these duplicates in the Genie data.
+This is required because these annotations are used for counting.
 Example VEP command:
 ```
 docker run -v /home/Genie:/data -w /data <vep-image-id>>  \
   vep -i /data/data_mutations_extended_normalised_duplicates.vcf \